disasteroftheuniverse/SuperQuest/README.md

 Add-ons for A-Frame VR tailored for Oculus Quest and Oculus Quest 2.

-Includes a lightweight physics system optimized for Oculus Browser, and components for virtual hands to pick up and manipulate virtual objects.
+Includes a lightweight physics system optimized for Oculus Browser and components for virtual hands to pick up and manipulate virtual objects.

 ### [*See Physics Demo!*](https://glitch.com/~superquest-physics)